oskar-dragon/speed-typing-game/README.md

 ## Project Status

-Project is: _in progress_.
+Project is: _complete_.

-## Room for Improvement

-**Room for Improvement**:

-- Hooks could be moved to separate files

 **To do**:

-[x] Generate random text that user needs to type in and check user's typing errors [] Control state by useReducer hook
+- [x] Generate random text that user needs to type in and check user's typing errors
+- [x] Control state by useReducer hook

 ## Author Info